bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- Clear
+- Partly Cloudy
-- 28% humidity
+- 26% humidity
 - 15 mph wind
-- 29% cloud cover
+- 75% cloud cover
 - 15 AQI PM2.5 🟩
-- 0.4 inches of rain and 0.05 inches of snow expected in the next 72 hours
+- 0.38 inches of rain and 0.08 inches of snow expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>